saborido/MHC-Routine-Generator/README.md

 63060	010000		LD BC,#0000
 63063	C9		RET

--Esta rutina sirve para 3 charsets.
-La rutina empieza en 63039, y cada charset empieza en 63064, 63832 y 64600 respectivamente.
-El RANDOMIZE USR es 63039 para el charset de la ROM, 63044 parta el charset 1, 63049 para el charset 2, y 63054 para el charset 3 (en incrementos de 5, vamos).
+-This routine works for 3 charsets.
+The routine starts at 63039, and each charset starts at 63064, 63832, and 64600 respectively.
+The RANDOMIZE USR is 63039 for the ROM charset, 63044 for charset 1, 63049 for charset 2, and 63054 for charset 3 (in increments of 5).

-Destripando un poco el codigo original:
+Breaking down the original code a bit:

-Direc.
+Addr.
 Hex.
 Dec.
 OPcode		Label
 -----	---	---	------		-----
 63039	21	33	LD HL		;J_ROM
 63040	00	0	#3C00